DXHeroes/knowledge-base-content/practices/software_portability.md

 ## Cross-platform Software

-It is computer software that is implemented on multiple computing platforms.
-Cross-platform software may be divided into two types:
+This software is implemented on multiple platforms.
+There are two types of cross-platform software:
-- one that requires individual building or compilation for each platform that it supports
+- the first one requires individual building or compilation for each platform
-- other one can be directly run on any platform without special preparation.
+- the second one can be directly run on any platform.

-For example, a cross-platform application may run on Microsoft Windows, Linux, and macOS.
+Cross-platform applications can run e.g. on Microsoft Windows, Linux, and macOS.

 ## Software Portability Pitfalls